5th Sept 2020

 Recommendations – Premium

-The Huawei 5G CPE Pro is the winner here.
-It is the fastest 4G router available as well as being 100% ready for whenever 5G goes live in your area.
+The Huawei 5G CPE Pro is the performance winner here.
+It’s the fastest 4G router available as well as being 100% ready for whenever 5G goes live in your area.
+However the Huawei B818 has recently dropped in price and offers similar 4G speed for around half the price.
+If you don’t need 5G it may be the one to go for.

 4G Download / Upload Speed